vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/emitmanifest-method.md

 ## <a name="parameters"></a>Parâmetros
  `AssemblyID`
- ID do assembly.
+ ID of the assembly.

  `pdwReserveSize`
- Recebe o tamanho a ser reservado no arquivo de assembly, recuperado da [função StrongNameSignatureSize](../strong-naming/strongnamesignaturesize-function.md).
+ Receives the size to reserve in the assembly file, retrieved from [StrongNameSignatureSize Function](../strong-naming/strongnamesignaturesize-function.md).

  `ptkManifest`
- Opcionalmente, recebe o token do manifesto do assembly.
+ Optionally receives the assembly manifest token.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- Retornará S_OK se o método tiver sucesso.
+ Returns S_OK if the method succeeds.

 ## <a name="requirements"></a>Requisitos
- Requer ALink. h.
+ Requires alink.h.

 ## <a name="see-also"></a>Consulte também